jeremyrdavis/dddhexagonalworkshop-01/02-Commands.md

 - **Event**: "Customer ordered a burger at 2:15 PM" (this definitely happened)

-### Key Design Decisions

-**Why a record?** Records are perfect for commands because:
-- They're immutable by default (commands shouldn't change after creation)
-- They provide automatic equals/hashCode (useful for deduplication)
-- They're concise and focus on data rather than behavior
-- The compact constructor enables validation at creation time

-**Why only email?** We're starting simple to focus on the DDD concepts.
-In real systems, registration might include:
-- First and last name
-- Phone number
-- Company information
-- Dietary restrictions
-- T-shirt size

 **Package placement?** Commands live with the service that processes them, not in a separate "commands" package.
 This keeps related concepts together.